The Communities Sites console provides access to:

 The Design panel contains 2 sub-panels for selecing the theme and branding banner:

-The framework uses Twitter Bootstrap to bring a responsive, flexible design to the site.
+Twitter Bootstrap to bring a responsive, flexible design to the site.
 One of the many preloaded Bootstrap themes may be selected to style the selected community site template, or a Bootstrap theme may be uploaded.

 When selected, the theme will be overlayed with an opaque blue checkmark.